Test Code BRTP Rapid Hereditary Breast Cancer Treatment Decision Panel, Varies

 This test is not designed to detect low levels of mosaicism or differentiate between somatic and germline variants.
 If there is a possibility that any detected variant is somatic, additional testing may be necessary to clarify the significance of results.

 Genes may be added or removed based on updated clinical relevance.
-Refer to the Targeted Genes and Methodology Details for the Rapid Hereditary Breast Cancer Treatment Decision Panel for the most up to date list of genes included in this test.
-For detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.
+For the most up to date list of genes included in this test as well as detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor.

 If the patient has had an allogeneic hematopoietic stem cell transplant or a recent non-leukoreduced blood transfusion, results may be inaccurate due to the presence of donor DNA.
 Call Mayo Clinic Laboratories for instructions for testing patients who have received a bone marrow transplant.